 This water and sanitation issue impacts the health of the children very directly.
 Bilharzia (Schistosomiasis) is a chronic parasitic tropical disease that is rampant in Ngombe.
 HIV/AIDS, TB, and Malaria are all too common.
 Good water and sanitation are a key aspect of combating these diseases.

-The clinic also serves the whole community one day a week and conducts a ‘new mothers clinic’ one day per week as well.
+The clinic also serves the whole community by conducting a ‘maternal health clinic’ one day per week.